 It’s hard for us in our own time, when the “popular poet” is largely a nonexistent kind of figure, to understand just how beloved and popular Riley and his poetry were.
 Crowds flocked to his readings and lectures.
 He visited the White House repeatedly.
 His likeness was used to sell a variety of goods.

 I visited the Riley Boyhood Home in Greenfield, Indiana on Friday, June 2, 2017.
 There was plenty of traffic moving through the town that day, and I later learned that I was visiting during the time of the U.S. 40 Yard Sale.
 U.S. 40 follows the route of the old National Road, one of the first big public works projects of post-Revolutionary War America.
 It is also the only highway ever constructed by the federal government.
 The road ran from Cumberland, Maryland to Vandalia, Illinois.
-The U.S. 40 Yard Sale runs from Baltimore, Maryland all the way out to St. Louis, Missouri, usually in the time from Memorial Day to early June.
+The U.S. 40 Yard Sale runs from Baltimore, Maryland all the way out to St. Louis, Missouri, usually from Memorial Day to the third or fourth day of June–the dates vary each year.

-I parked on U.S. 40 about fifty yards west of the Riley House and was pleased to see the statue of Riley sitting on his bench in the late spring sunshine.
-The statue is a recent addition from 2016.
+I was charmed by the statue of Riley sitting on his bench in the late spring sunshine, and was struck by Riley’s resemblance to President Harry Truman.
+The statue is a recent addition from 2016, which was the centennial of Riley’s death of July of 1916.
 I entered the Mitchell House, paid the admission fee and had a very enjoyable tour of the home hosted by docent Freida Pettijohn.
-I found that the tour evoked the lives of all the family members, not just James Whitcomb, and the importance of his parents in his life was underscored during the time I spent in the home and in Greenfield.
+I found that the tour addressed the lives of all the family members, not just James Whitcomb, and the importance of his parents in his life was underscored during the time I spent in the home and in Greenfield.

 Riley was born on this land, but not in the house.
 At the time of his birth his family was living in a two-room log cabin built by his father Reuben.
 The story of Riley’s father is fascinating.
 He was a lawyer and politician also skilled in manual arts such as carpentry and furniture making.
 He built the Riley home, which is a testament to the talent and dedication of Reuben Riley.

 The family lived in the cabin as Reuben Riley built the home by hand in the hours when he wasn’t working at his law practice.
-It took him three years to build the home, which also includes a cellar that he dug by hand.
+It took him three years to build the home, which also includes a cellar that he dug out of the earth using simple tools.
 James Whitcomb was five when they moved into the new home.
 The Rileys also had some farm property nearby.

 Riley was the third child born to Reuben and Elizabeth Riley.
 The oldest child was John Andrew (1844), followed by a daughter named Martha Celestia (1847), who died at the age of four in 1851.
 Three children were born in the new home following the birth of James Whitcomb.
 They were Elva May (1856), Reuben Alexander Humboldt (1859), and then Mary Elizabeth (1864).